FractalArt/double-pendulum/README.md

 ## Implementation

-The second-order differential equations for the two angles are derived below in the [Analytics]{#analytics} section.
+The second-order differential equations for the two angles are derived below in the [Analytics](#analytics) section.
 They are solved using fourth-order Runge-Kutta.

 ## Usage